andrewchambers/bupstash/doc/man/bupstash-repository.7.md

 The `Items` table is an aggregated view of current items which have not be marked for removal.

+### tmp directory

+Temporary space for files used by bupstash, they are automatically deleted by bupstash-gc(1).

 ### data directory

 This directory contains a set of encrypted and deduplicated data chunks.